stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-5.rst

 #.
 Put wire wrap around motor controller cables
 #.
 Zip-tie wire wraps and cables to the motor bulkheads

-Step 1.
+Step 4.
 Raspberry Pi assembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Solder pin headers to IMU board
 #.
 Plug in IMU into bottom PCB with Sparkfun text facing towards the Teensy USB
 #.
 Screw RPi into electronics bulkhead with M2.5x5 socket head screws such that the Pi is about symmetric on the electronics bulkhead
 #.
 Connect USB C extension cable to Rpi so the cable goes under the RPi
 #.
+Connect RPi camera flex cable into RPi
+#.
 Mount electronics bulkhead into the bottom PCB with M3x6 button head screws.
 #.
 Connect RPi to power by using 2-pin cable.
-Connect one end into pins behind Teensy and other side into Teensy [insert diagram. can easily fry RPi if done incorrectly]
+Connect one end into 5V, GND pins near the Teensy and other side into RPi.
+Quadruple-check that the 5V and GND pins are going the right places.
-#.
-Connect RPi camera flex cable into RPi
 #.
 Mount RPi camera with 4x M2x3 screws to front cowling such that flex cable goes up
 #.
 Connect RPi to Teensy using micro usb cable
 #.
 Connect RC receiver to RPi with usb extension cable